Stefaaan06/Unity-Image-Pixelator/README.md

 # How it works

-This script pixelates the texture of an image at runtime, meaning that there won´t be any changes to the image.
-It´s worth noting that having different pixelation sizes for the same texture is not possible as it modifies the texture directly.
-The script has only very little runtime overhead, but it might grow significantly when trying to pixelate large textures with a lot of pixels.
-If that´s the case its worth looking into multithreading the code.
+The script generates a duplicate texture of the image texture and modifies that one.
+Meaning that you can modify multiple images differently and simultaniously.

+This might be a problem with larger image resolutions (2k, 4k) as it will take up more RAM the more images you add.
+Even if the images are the same.
+-> if that is the case, consider removing the code from the Start method that duplicates the image so it modifies the texture directly.
+Be aware that this change will not allow you to modify the same images uniquely meaning that modifying one image changes all the images with the same texture.

 # Installation